Number:

 The care team may decide to take any of the following actions:

-• Contact the student to invite him or her to meet with a counselor or with the Coordinator, Counseling Services; Counselor, Student Development; or Dean, Student Development and Support;
+• Contact the student to invite him or her to meet with the Coordinator, Counseling Services; Counselor, Student Development; or Dean, Student Development and Support;

 • Talk with members of the campus community to gather additional information regarding the concern noted about the student;